hitobito/hitobito/doc/developer/modules/common/gems/README.md

-# Gems in Hitobito
+# Gems in Hitobito 💎
-This README hold the link to the documentation of the most important gems in Hitobito.
+This README holds the links to the documentation of the most important gems in Hitobito.

 * **Paranoia**